Kian Harratt: Early and personal life

 Harratt was born in Pontefract, West Yorkshire and raised in nearby Hemsworth.
 On 1 November 2022, Harratt was fined £830 and ordered to pay £150 in costs and a victim surcharge of £83 after being convicted of taking part in hare coursing with two accomplices.
+On 19 December 2024, he and an accomplice were fined £1,153 each for entering land as a trespasser at night with poaching equipment after being arrested in Whashton on 6 February.
+A video of him throwing a chair at a woman whilst on holiday in Ibiza went viral in June 2025, though he defended his actions on TikTok by saying he "felt terrible" and was "very apologetic" as he had instead meant to hit a man who had antagonised his friends.